-Figure 2: The Reconstitution Data in Miniature - The life of John Cheney from Banbury
+Figure 2: The Reconstitution Data in Miniature - The life of John Cheney from Banbury so in the same year, John married Elizabeth Nicholls, with whom he went on to have seven children.
+Among the children from his second marriage, four died within two years of birth.
 The youngest child, Thomas, married and died at age 38 in the parish.
 We assume Elizabeth Ann migrated out of the parish since we do not observe her marriage or burial.
 Finally, John's son John (the surviving one) married in the parish and then migrated since we do not observe his burial.
 John's second wife died in 1802, and he passed away in 1808.
 We can also track John (the father)'s occupation over time.
 His occupation is initially recorded at his first marriage as inn holder.
 Then, by his second marriage in 1770 he has become a victualler, though he is listed as an inn keeper in the baptism register in relation to the birth of his children (1771-86).
 At his burial in 1808, John was listed as being a printer, suggesting substantial upward social mobility in his lifetime.
 John's upward mobility is corroborated by the fact that the Cheney family printers published a special book in 1967 (Cheneys 1967) to celebrate their 200-year publishing history in Banbury beginning with John Cheney.
 Clearly, the family reconstitutions provide a wealth of data on the early modern English society and economy.